mhammond/pywin32/adodbapi/readme.txt

 or:
        adodbapi.adodbapi.variantConversions[adodbapi.adNumeric] = write_your_own_convertion_function
 ............
+Whats new in version 2.4.0
+1. The result of fetchall() and fetchmany() will be an object which emulates a sequence of sequences.
+  The result of fetchone() will be an object which emulates a sequence.
+  [This eliminates creating a tuple of return values.]
+  Also the data are not fetched and converted to Python data types untill actually referred to, therefore...
+2. Data can be retrieved from the result sets using the column name (as well as the number).
+   >>> cs = someConnection.cursor()
+   >>> cs.execute('select name, rank, serialNumber from soldiers')
+   >>> rows = cs.fetchall()
+   >>> for soldier in rows:
+   >>>    print soldier.name, soldier['rank'], soldier[2]
+   Fred Flintstone private 333-33-3333
+   Barny Rubble sergeant 123-45-6789
+3. User defined conversions can be applied at the column level from the 'fetch' object:
+        (continuing the above example)...
+   >>> upcaseConverter=lambda aStringField: aStringField.upper()
+   >>> # now use a single column converter
+   >>> rows.converters[0] = upcaseConverter  # convert first column as upper case
+   >>> for soldier in rows:
+   >>>        print soldier.name, soldier.rank
+   FRED FLINTSTONE private
+   BARNY RUBBLE sergeant
+4. Data may be retrieved by a TWO DIMENSIONAL "extended slicing":
+   >>> cs.execute('select name, rank, serialNumber from soldiers')
+   >>> rows = cs.fetchall()
+   >>> print rows[1,2]
+   123-45-6789
+   >>> print rows[0,'name']
+   Fred Flintstone

 Whats new in version 2.3.0    # note: breaking changes and default changes!
   This version is all about django support.
-There are two targets:
+There are two hoped-for targets:
+    ...
 A) MS SQL database connections for mainstream django.
+    ...
 B) running django on IronPython
    Someday, far in the future, this may result in:
+    ...
 C) MS SQL connections from django running on IronPython on Mono on Linux.  (dreams sometimes come true.)
    Thanks to Adam Vandenberg for the django modifications.

    The changes are:
 1. the ado constants are moved into their own module: ado_consts This may break some old code, but Adam did it on his version and I like the improvement in readability.
       Also, you get better documentation of some results, like convertion of MS data type codes to strings:
+       >>> import adodbapi.ado_consts as ado_consts
        >>> ado_consts.adTypeNames[202]
        'adVarWChar'
        >>> ado_consts.adTypeNames[cursr.description[0][1]]